Olark Live Chat Blog

 Freshbooks has developed a rather legendary reputation for their obsessive attention to customer experience.
 They are the winner of multiple Stevie Awards for Best Front-Line Customer Service Team and have generated countless customer tweets remarking on their astonishing support.
 Mark MacLeod, Chief Corporate Development Officer shared:

-In the early days of Olark, we took a very traditional approach to customer service.
+In the early days of Olark, we took a very traditional approach to customer support.
 We did what most companies do and hired someone smart to handle it.
 Andrew did such an amazing job of handling issues that we hardly heard from our customers.
 In the Fall of 2009, Andrew decided to go back to college and finish his degree.
 So we had to change things up a bit.

 It's not the average day that your company blows up their pricing for a month.
 On April 24, All Hands Support Day, we're offering all our paying accounts unlimited free operators for a month.
 This may be a great idea, it may be a terrible idea, but it is definitely a principled idea.
 Not to mention, an awesome idea--one we've been practicing ourselves since Olark began!